 - up to 30 days and jail and

 - If you were arrested during the traffic stop, you’ll have to pay to have your car retrieved from where it was towed, and there may be other surcharges involved.

 - The Arizona Motor Vehicle Department adds three points for a criminal speeding traffic ticket, and if you get more than 13 points in one year, your license can be suspended.
 The more points you collect in a year, the greater the suspensions you face.

 - Additionally, your car insurance provider could increase your premiums, meaning you’ll pay more for the same coverage.
 These increases often last months or years, so you could be paying for your speeding ticket for much longer than you thought.

 Considering these punishments, a criminal speeding ticket can be costly.

 How Long Does A Criminal Speeding Ticket Stay On Your Record In Arizona?

-While some employers may see it as a red flag, most people are willing to take a criminal speeding ticket with a grain of salt when your criminal record is otherwise clean.
+While some employers may see it as a red flag, most are willing to take a criminal speeding ticket with a grain of salt when your criminal record is otherwise clean.
 Unfortunately if you are required to do any driving as part of your job duties an employer may choose another candidate over you.